Franky-cc/backend-challenge/README.md

 Todoist API Tests with Postman and Newman.

+The purpose of these tests involves the API task module of the Todoist website.
+The tests were done on the following scenarios:

+*Create a new task
+*Create several tasks
+*Get an active task
+*Get active tasks
+*Update a task
+*Change a task status to 'complete'
+*Reopen a task
+*Delete a task

+# Installation and execution:

 Download the zip, unzipped the content, open your favorite IDE and open the project folder.
 Once inside, open a new terminal and type:

 ```